lewiduressa/AppleCab-Reservations/README.md

 Note that this website is NOT complete.
 The next thing that I can work on is connecting it to credit-card processing APIs (like Stripe) to process payments.
 Moreover, I will need to implement email, address verifications, and additional features to ensure the site is robust (for instance, ensure the CSS functions properly on smaller devices) if it were to be released.
+You can download this project and run it.
+However, **you will need to get private API-key from MapBox.com for free** to ensure functionality.